 There’s also a servant section in all of the historical houses of Kashan, which could have its own entrance.
 It was used by the servants who served their landlords.
 They provided and offered their services from this part of the house.
 Therefore, the kitchen and cellar were in this section.
 They stayed and lived in that area and appeared on the other sides whenever their services were required.

 In addition, none of these houses had windows looking outside.
 All of the windows looked inside the building and some at the courtyards.
 This was for more security and privacy.

 There were thick walls insulated with mud and straw for the sake of keeping inner spaces cool and nice on hot summer days and warm on very cold winter days and nights.
 On top of that, there are badgirs (wind catchers), cellars, and basements constructed in the historical houses of Kashan to make sure there are areas inside the building with cool and pleasant temperatures during very hot summer days.

 Most Famous Historical Houses at Kashan

 The owner of this house was a merchant bringing items from Borujerd, Lorestan province, Iran.
 Therefore, he was called Mr. Borujerdi.
-There are some remarkable paintings done under the supervision of Kamal-ol-Molk, the famous artist of Qajar government in 19th century.
+There are some remarkable paintings done under the supervision of Kamal-ol-Molk, the famous artist of Qajar government in the 19th century.

 This house has got its name from a merchant from Natanz who had initially started the construction of this residential building.
-The architect of this building later built Borujerdi-ha House.
+The architect of this building later built the Borujerdi-ha House.

-Built in late 18th century, this house has been constructed in five separate courtyards that are interconnected.
+Built in the late 18th century, this house has been constructed in five separate courtyards that are interconnected.
 Later they were completely separated while 5 different families lived there.

 This house has got 7 courtyards, meaning seven independent families could live in it.
 There are more than 80 rooms in it.
 You will see the tallest wind catcher of all the historical houses of Kashan.